merlinthemagic/MTS/README.md

 $windowObj		= \MTS\Factories::getDevices()->getLocalHost()->getBrowser('phantomjs')->getNewWindow($myUrl);
 </pre>

-The $windowObj variable now contains a browser window opened with wikipedias website.
+$windowObj now contains a browser window with wikipedias website loaded.

 Lets do a search on wikipedia.
 Whenever we wish to manipulate an element we do so by using a css selector to identify it.
 Its really easy i.e.: if we want an element with id='mySearchBox' the selector would be: [id=mySearchBox].
 Basically [attribute=value].